PUBLIC SERVICE ARTICLE

 We live in an avaricious and rivalrous world.
 Moms and Dads, teachers, mental health counselors/psychotherapists, physicians and many others remark “a child can be inoculated against physical diseases like polio, tetanus and small pox”.
 Wouldn’t it be great, wonderful if an inoculation could be developed against insecurity, anxiety, humiliation, failure, depression and unhappiness.
-Fifty-six (56) years of prodigious research and clinical practice as a psychologist treating patients in state psychiatric hospitals, schools for the mentally retarded and comprehensive community mental health centers/clinics, teaching undergraduate and graduate psychology courses at universities and now in private practice has yielded the one factor which is successful in actualizing a meaningful, fulfilling and happy life for us humans, i.e., a mood and attitude of mind or awareness called rational self-esteem and how rational self-esteem is built or structured, functions and is maintained.
+Sixty-one (61) years of prodigious research and clinical practice as a psychologist treating patients in state psychiatric hospitals, schools for the mentally retarded and comprehensive community mental health centers/clinics, teaching undergraduate and graduate psychology courses at universities and now in private practice has yielded the one factor which is successful in actualizing a meaningful, fulfilling and happy life for us humans, i.e., a mood and attitude of mind or awareness called rational self-esteem and how rational self-esteem is built or structured, functions and is maintained.

 Your personal, private and individual use of these copyrighted exercises extracted from the clinically tested and empirical research study “The ABC’s of Self-Esteem” enables you to develop a rational self-esteem with self-direction, genuine tolerance, leadership skills, acceptance of uncertainty and interpersonal and social flexibility in establishing humanitarian and successful priorities, i.e., sound mental health.

 A. TOOLS TO HAVE: